DCMLab/standards/docs/source/pipeline/pipeline.rst

 * ``reviewed``

 each containing one file per row in ``metadata.tsv`` (with the exception of ``pdf`` which often includes fewer files).
-Some repos might also include some of the following files:
+If form annotations are present, the repo will also have a ``form_labels`` folder.
+Apart from that, some repos might also include some of the following files:

 * ``.gitignore``
 * ``IGNORED_WARNINGS``